Many-Body Dephasing in a Trapped-Ion Quantum Simulator: Abstract

 \section{Abstract}

 How a closed interacting quantum many-body system relaxes and dephases as a function of time is a fundamental question in thermodynamic and statistical physics.
-In this work, we observe and analyse the persistent temporal fluctuations after a quantum quench of a tunable long-range interacting transverse-field Ising Hamiltonian realized with a trapped-ion quantum simulator.
-We measure the temporal fluctuations in the average magnetization of a finite-size system of spin-$1/2$ particles and observe the experimental evidence for the theoretically predicted regime of many-body dephasing.
+In this work, we analyse and observe the persistent temporal fluctuations after a quantum quench of a tunable long-range interacting transverse-field Ising Hamiltonian realized with a trapped-ion quantum simulator.
+We measure the temporal fluctuations in the average magnetization of a finite-size system of spin-$1/2$ particles.
 We experiment in a regime where the properties of the system are closely related to the integrable Hamiltonian with global spin-spin coupling, which enables analytical predictions even for the long-time non-integrable dynamics.
-We find that the measured fluctuations are exponentially suppressed with increasing system size, consistent with theoretical predictions.
+The analytical expression for the temporal fluctuations predicts the exponential suppression of temporal fluctuations with increasing system size.
+Our measurement data is consistent with our theory predicting the regime of many-body dephasing.

 \textit{Introduction.--} Investigating the relaxation and dephasing dynamics of a closed many-body quantum system is of paramount importance to the study of thermodynamics and statistical physics.
 Most commonly, this problem is investigated by studying the time evolution of the expectation value of a local observable, e.g., particle density or magnetization, after quenching the system from an initial out-of-equilibrium state \cite{Weiss2006cradle,Polkovnikov2011,Gogolin2016,Bernien2017nature}.
 For a generic non(near)-integrable system, the expectation value tends to relax to a constant in the thermodynamic limit which can be described by a (pre)thermal state at some temperature depending on the initial state \cite{Rigol2008,Eisert2015,Neuenhahn2012,Deutsch1991,Srednicki1994,Kollath2007,Cramer2008,Trotzky2012,Gring2012,Smith2013,Langen2013,Langen2015,Kaufman2016,Clos2017prl,Neyenhuis2017,Schreiber2015,Smith2016nature,Choi2016}.
 However, if the system size is finite, there exist persistent temporal fluctuations around the constant average value, as sketched in Fig.~\ref{fig_QuantumQuench}(a).
 Importantly, these persistent temporal fluctuations in the expectation value after a quench are distinct from the usual fluctuations of observables in equilibrium (where expectation values are constant).
 Studying these temporal fluctuations represents the next level of the description of quench dynamics going beyond merely looking at long-time observable averages.